 - Some themes targeted specifically at nonprofits aren’t much more than marketing ploys.
 However there are a few probably worth considering: Maisha, NonProfit Theme, and Foundation.

 - The Theme Foundry’s WordPress themes are some of the few I trust.
 Their theme Make* is also the only “builder” theme I recommend that gives you more control over page layouts.
 That said, be careful with it.
-A more customizable theme means more work for you.
+A more customizable theme means a steeper learning curve and more work for you.

 - Themes from Foxland and Theme Hybrid both have reputations for high quality.